 The Division of Solid Waste & Recycling provides service to approximately 290,000 residents in 110,000 dwelling units.
 This includes all 1-4 unit residential buildings, and any buildings with five or more units that contract with the City for solid waste services.
-Crews also collect garbage and recyclables from an additional 40 City buildings, and from 500 litter containers placed at Bus Shelters and Transtops throughout the city.
+Crews also collect garbage and recyclables from an additional 40 City buildings, and from 500 litter containers placed at Bus Shelters throughout the city.

 Services are provided by City of Minneapolis crews, and a consortium of private garbage haulers, Minneapolis Refuse Incorporated (MRI).
 The City and MRI each collect from approximately half of the city.

 The primary source of funding is the Solid Waste Base Fee and Disposal Fees charged on the Public Works Utility Bill.

 Residential garbage is collected weekly.
 The Division of Solid Waste & Recycling also collects garbage from 500 litter containers, and City buildings including fire and police stations.
 Learn more.

 Large Item Collection

 Each customer may set out two large items per week.
 Burnable large items are collected weekly with the garbage.